 14 Days after Joining

-Complete a personal check-in call to make sure the experience has been satisfactory for your new student and make sure all their questions have been answered.
+Complete a personal check-in call to make sure the experience has been satisfactory for your new member and make sure all their questions have been answered.

 30 Days after Joining